khalid-naami/khalid-naami.github.io/blog/2026-06-04-dragons-eye-chinese-radar-neutralizes-us-stealth.md

 The deployment of Liyuan-1 data changes the rules of engagement.
 Historically, the United States has relied on stealth technology to execute devastating first strikes with minimal warning.

+With Chinese radar systems providing real-time data to Tehran, this advantage is gone.
+As Iranian President Masoud Pezeshkian recently noted: *"We monitor every movement of the U.S. military with absolute precision."*

+By integrating the Liyuan-1 tracking feed with Iran’s air defense systems, such as the Chinese-supplied **HQ-9B** surface-to-air missile network, Iran can now direct defensive fire against stealth targets.
+This integration turns Iran's missile defense into a highly lethal network.
+This capability builds on previous electronic achievements, similar to [Iran's Safar-110 System: Challenging Western Tech Superiority](/blog/iran-safar-110-system-israel-tech-advantage).

+## Eliminating Operational Ambiguity

-With Chinese satellite and sea-based assets have reportedly mapped the coordinates of Patriot PAC-3 battery deployments and F-16 fighter positions across U.S. bases in the Gulf.
+Furthermore, Chinese satellite and sea-based assets have reportedly mapped the coordinates of Patriot PAC-3 battery deployments and F-16 fighter positions across U.S. bases in the Gulf.
 This removes the operational ambiguity that Washington relies on to deter attacks.

 In addition, the Liyuan-1's capability to detect low-flying helicopters and aircraft on radar hinders specialized commando or rescue operations, which depend on stealth and low-altitude ingress.